Zoramite/photography.randymerrill.com/contents/articles/giveaway-fall-2012/index.md

 tags: giveaway,marketing
 preview: 01

+**Update:** Contgratulations to the winners of the giveaway!
+Look for another giveaway as we get closer to the new year!

 Even though the weather is starting to cool down it is a prime time for taking family holiday portraits!

 To celebrate, I am giving away these awesome coupon packages that are sure to brighten your day.